FireLemons/portfolio/docs/casa.md

  - A supervisor's weekly summary includes cases that have been unassigned from their volunteers

 #### Created Scripts for [git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
 These scripts can update the project locally beyond what git alone is capable of.
-When used in git hooks this can create a seamless development experience saving time and eliminating errors related to an incorrectly configured project.
+When called in git hooks these scripts save time spent troubleshooting an out of date project.
 The scripts are:

  - **build-assets** compiles css and js